saforem2/chunkwm/README.md

 The first time **chunkwm-core** is ran, it will request access to the *accessibility API*.

-After access has been granted, the application must be restarted
+After access has been granted, the application must be restarted.

 The **chunkwm-tiling** plugin requires ['displays have separate spaces'](https://support.apple.com/library/content/dam/edam/applecare/images/en_US/osx/separate_spaces.png) to be enabled.

 #### MacPorts

-There are no officially maintained ports in the MacPorts repository, however, [terinjokes](https://github.com/terinjokes) have created a port that can be added locally.
+There are no officially maintained ports in the MacPorts repository, however, [terinjokes](https://github.com/terinjokes) has created a port that can be added locally.
 If someone is interested in maintaining ports in the official repository, they are free to do so.